l3v14th4n-pr1m3/scripts/README.md

 # scripts
-A collection of scripts for GNU/Linux!
+A collection of various scripts for GNU/Linux!
-(unusual comment style warning)
+Some scripts are practical, others more example stuff (unusual comment style warning)